scrapinghub/splash/docs/scripting-ref.rst

 JavaScript → Lua conversion rules are the same as for :ref:`splash:jsfunc <js-lua-conversion-rules>`.

-``splash:evaljs`` is useful to evaluate short snippets of code or to execute some code without defining a wrapper function.
+``splash:evaljs`` is useful for evaluation of short JavaScript snippets without defining a wrapper function.

 Example: